 QUESTION 1/1

-Policy, regulatory and technical aspects of the migration from existing networks to broadband networks in developing countries, including next-generation networks, m-services, over-the-top (OTT) services and the implementation of IPv6
+Policy, regulatory, economic and technical aspects of the migration from existing networks to broadband networks in developing countries

 1 Statement of the situation or problem

 Increased access to broadband is widely credited with improving development outcomes, fostering economic growth and increasing competitiveness.
 Broadband is a key input to achieving a people-centred, inclusive and development-oriented information society.